April 17, 2026

 - Mark each rep as current on the feature once they complete the lesson and pass the quiz.

-This turns a reactive process into a reliable one: every rep is current on every major release before customers start asking about it.
+Every rep is current on every major release before customers start asking about it.

-Step 7: Measure readiness, not just completion
+Step 7: Track quiz scores, not completion rates

 Use this data to: